merely-useful/py-rse/glossary.md

 :   A software tool that extracts specially-formatted comments or [dostrings](#docstring) from code and generates cross-referenced developer documentation.

 **Digital Object Identifier**<a id="doi"></a>
 :   A unique persistent identifier for a book, paper, report, software release, or other digital artefact.
+See also: [ORCID](#orcid)

 **down-vote**<a id="down_vote"></a>
 :   A vote against something.
 See also: [up-vote](#up_vote)